 Where can we find bryophytes?

-Bryophytes contribution to vegetation cover, biomass and biodiversity in the Arctic is considerable compared to vascular plants.
-Nearly all vegetation types in the Arctic include bryophytes and they can be locally dominant, forming own plant communities in small ponds and lakes, mires, bogs, spring areas, along melt water creeks and snow beds, and amid dwarf shrub heaths and rocks (CAFF 2013b).
-They occur and survive in habitats not easily colonized by vascular plants, such as rock outcrop, stable boulder slopes, disturbed ground, glacier forelands and moraines.
-Although bryophytes can be found on extremely dry places and some species can tolerate months with desiccation, the majority grows in moist habitats.
-Arctic bryophytes tend to dominate in moist to wet tundra, mires, fens and on moist, nutrient rich ground at and below bird cliffs (Hassel et al. 2014).
+Bryophytes’ contribution to vegetation cover, biomass and biodiversity in the Arctic is considerable, compared to vascular plants.
+Nearly all vegetation types in the Arctic include bryophytes and they can be locally dominant, forming their own plant communities in small ponds and lakes, mires, bogs, spring areas, along melt water creeks and snow beds, and amid dwarf shrub heaths and rocks (CAFF 2013b).
+They occur and survive in habitats not easily colonised by vascular plants, such as rock outcrops, stable boulder slopes, disturbed ground, glacier forelands and moraines.
+Although bryophytes can be found on extremely dry places and some species can tolerate months of desiccation, the majority grows in moist habitats.
+Arctic bryophytes tend to dominate in moist to wet tundra, mires, fens and on moist, nutrient-rich ground at and below bird cliffs (Hassel et al. 2014).
 They contribute considerably to species richness in many different tundra vegetation types (CAFF 2013b).

 The importance of bryophytes in the Arctic with focus on Svalbard

-Like in other Arctic areas, bryophytes are important contributors to vegetation cover and floristic diversity on Svalbard (Nilsen and Thannheiser 2013).
+In Svalbard, just like in other arctic areas, bryophytes are important contributors to vegetation cover and floristic diversity (Nilsen and Thannheiser 2013).
 Bryophytes are the dominating life form in the following habitats (Dubiel and Olech 1990, Möller 2000):

-Wetlands are characterized by a stable ground water-table at or above the moss surface throughout the growing season.
-The vegetation consists of continuous or discontinuous submerged moss layer and scattered graminoids.
+Wetlands are characterised by a stable groundwater table at or above the moss surface throughout the growing season.
+The vegetation consists of a continuous or discontinuous submerged moss layer and scattered graminoids.

 Moss tundra has low or no groundwater-table.
 The upper surface of the vegetation is relatively dry and the rhizosphere is moist but not water-saturated (Elvebakk 1994).